 Lawrence Ferlinghetti, poet and champion of poetry for all, died in April 2019 at age 100.

 However, his poetry lives on.
 At the Fair, we had six of his books signed by him, five of which have quick self-portrait sketches on the signature page.
 See photos of the books on the "Books" page.

 We had over 40 entries from elementary and middle school students.
 Info about winners is on our "contests" page.
 A new contest will be coming soon.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 - - Folk Music is like poetry in motion.
 The Peterborough Folk Music Society is alive and well.
-Experience John Gorka at Bass Hall in Peterborough on August 9th.
-Visit pfmsconcerts.org for more info and to purchase tickets in advance.
-UPDATE:
+Visit pfmsconcerts.org for info on their 2020 performances and to purchase tickets in advance.

-- - A new railroad book about iron roads in the Monadnock region is coming soon, to be published by the Historical Society of Cheshire County.
+- - A new railroad book (published by Bauhan Publishing) about iron roads in the Monadnock region is now available at the Toadstool Bookshops.

-- - Check it out: see poetry contests (current contest is on the theme of water and is open through September 15th) at the Rural Oklahoma Museum of Poetry.
+- - Check it out: see poetry contests at the Rural Oklahoma Museum of Poetry.